Silvanosky/bebop-webflight/README.md

 ### Controlling the drone

+Actually I use an xbox one controller, I will implemented the keyboard soon.

+!!Not implemented yet!!
 If you have enabled the **pilot** plugin, you can fly the drone with the following keys.
 You can define your keyboard in the config file.
 In the plugin, `azerty` and `qwerty` keyboards are defined.
 Feel free to define others.